GitHubJohn2/TB1-Python-General-Toolbox/README.md

 # Python-Toolbox-Doc-Sheet
-This is four summary pages of Python useage meant to be printed front and back on two sheets of paper and laminated.
+This is six summary pages of Python useage meant to be printed front and back on two sheets of paper and laminated.